 Define your goals

 Are you willing to make a plan to reduce the likelihood of ever having to cure cancer?
-Are you willing to take preventive steps like taking the right supplementation, and practice them daily?
+Are you willing to take preventive steps now, like taking the right nutritional supplementation, and practice them daily?
 You must have a good, solid, starting point, and a simple way to periodically recheck your condition.
 That’s what we do.

 Be realistic with your goals

-Nutrition is critical to your health
+Nutritional factors are critical to your health

 “Nutrition has a role to play, not simply in the primary prevention of cancer, but also in the prevention of cancer recurrence, which is of utmost importance in determining survival.” – Nutritional Oncology 2nd ed David Heber, MD, PhD.
 (Los Angeles, CA), George L. Blackburn, MD, PhD.
 (Boston, MA), Vay Liang W. Go, MD (Los Angeles, CA), John Milner, PhD.
 (Rockville, MD)